Running Benefits: What Muscles Does the Treadmill Work?

 - Stand straight.
 Stand up tall and don’t hunch or look down.
 This will keep your core engaged and improve your daily posture.
 Running with poor posture can also cause back, neck, and shoulder pain and can tire you out quickly as you cant breathe efficiently.
 You should also avoid leaning forward for the same reasons.
 Engage your core, bring your shoulders back, and keep your head high.
 At first, you make have to keep reminding yourself to stay up straight.

 - Don’t hold on.
 When walking or running, don’t hold on to the handlebars unless you need to support yourself.
 This will prevent you from having the proper posture or utilizing your arms.
-There are exercises which involve holding on, as mentioned above.
+There are exercises that involve holding on, as mentioned above.

 - Don’t over-stride.
 Many people take long strides to go faster.
 However, keeping your front heel close to your body while your back heel is on the floor will allow you to push off with more power and speed and will let you to burn more calories.